jacko972/serverless-workshop/7-PermissionsAndAuth/Readme.md

 __Note: __ I had to capitalise X-API-Key to make it work.

-Now when you click send postman should return the HTML rather than a forbidden message.
+Now when you click send, postman should return the HTML rather than a forbidden message.

 ---
 Ric Harvey - ngineered.co.uk 2016